roemvaar/cs_notes/docs/computer_systems/c.md

 * Pointers
 ```

-## **C data types**
+## C data types

 * char, short, int, float, double

-* user defined (typedef): structs, unions, enums
+* user-defined (typedef): structs, unions, enums

 * C - Fixed-width integers types: C99 adds built-in fixed width integers - int8_t, uint8_t, int16_t, int32_t, int64_t, etc.

-  In order to use these fixed-width integers, you need to: ```#include <stdint.h>```.
+To use these fixed-width integers, you need to: `#include <stdint.h>`.

-## **What's a pointer?
-What's its size?**
+## What's a pointer?
+What's its size?

 It's a variable that holds the address of another variable.
 In this way, the variable that the
 pointer variable points to can be modified indirectly.

-The size is system specific.
-Typically it has the same size as the processor word, e.g. in an ARM32
+The size is system-specific.
+Typically, it has the same size as the processor word, e.g. in an ARM32
-board, the pointers typically have a 4 bytes size (32 bits).
+board, the pointers usually have a 4 byte size (32 bits).

-## **Void pointer**
+## Void Pointer

-void pointers are used as general-purpose pointers.
-They're good in the case that you don't priorly
+Void pointers are used as general-purpose pointers.
+They're good if you don't know
-know what data type to return from a function, such as in malloc.
-It's important to cast your
+what data type to return from a function, such as in malloc.
+It's important to cast
-pointer in order for you to be able to use it.
+your pointer for you to use.

-## **Null pointer**
+## Null Pointer

 A null pointer is a pointer which points to nothing.
-Some uses of the null pointer are: a) To
+Some uses of the null pointer are:

-initialize a pointer variable when that pointer variable isn't assigned any valid memory address
+* To initialize a pointer variable when that pointer variable hasn't been assigned any valid memory address yet.

-yet. b) To pass a null pointer to a function argument when we don't want to pass any valid memory
+* To pass a null pointer to a function argument when we don't want to pass any valid memory address.
-address.

-## **Compilation stages - what happens at each stage?**
+## Compilation stages - What happens at each stage?

-In order to compile hello.c, the following steps need to be taken:
+To compile `hello.c`, the following steps need to be taken:

 1) Preprocessor: the preprocessor performs one or many of the following
 task on the translation unit (.c file):

-  - Removes comments
+* Removes comments
-  - Expands macros
+* Expands macros
-  - Expands included files
+* Expands included files

-It basically takes care of all the commands that begin with #, sucha as
+It takes care of all the commands that begin with #, such as
 #define, #include, #pragma, etc.

-If you included a header file such as #include <stdio.h>, it will look for the stdio.h file and
+If you included a header file such as #include <stdio.h>, it will look for the stdio.h
-copy the header file into the source code file.
+file and copy the header file into the source code file.

-The preprocessor also generates macro code and replaces symbolic constants defined using #define
+The preprocessor also generates macro code and replaces symbolic constants defined
-with their values.
+using #define with their values.

 output: hello.i

 2) Compiler: compiling is the second step.
 It takes the output of the preprocessor and generates
-assembly language, an intermediate human readable language, specific to the target processor.
+assembly language, an intermediate human readable language specific to the target processor.

 output: hello.s